Can the cost of living in Spain be a deal maker or breaker? This article will be your cheat sheet on financial preparation!

 The differences in living expenses between the two countries are most noticeable in the following areas:

-Expats should carefully consider their needs and preferences when deciding between Spain and Portugal as their new home.
+However, it’s important to note that the cost of living can vary greatly within each country.
+Expats should carefully consider their individual needs and preferences when choosing between Spain and Portugal as their new home.

 How much do the Spanish earn?